yukoba/nd4j/getstarted.md

 	   <version>${nd4j.version}</version>
 	 </dependency>

-If you want to know the precise version of ND4J you're using, press `Ctrl` and click on `nd4j.version`.
-(This is a neat trick to jump through code in IntelliJ.)
 Keep in mind that the JBLAS backend can be switched to Netlib Blas, or to Jcublas for GPU use.
 Check our [dependencies](../dependencies.html) page for advanced configuration changes.
 That page also explains how to check on the [latest version](http://search.maven.org/#search%7Cga%7C1%7Cnd4j) of the libraries.

 You can now create a new Java file within IntelliJ, and start using ND4J's API for distributed linear algebra.
 (See our [intro](http://nd4j.org/introduction.html) for a couple beginning operations.
 ND4J in IntelliJ has **autocomplete**, so starting a new line with any letter will show you a list of all ND4J commends including that letter.)